alan-turing-institute/REG-handbook/content/docs/contributing/recognising_contributions.md

 # Recognising Contributions

-We aim to recognise all contributions to the handbook, not just those make through commits.
+We aim to recognise all contributions to the handbook, not just those made through commits.
 For that purpose we use [All Contributors](https://allcontributors.org/) to help manage a record of who has contributed to the book and how.

 Use the 'add' command in an issue or pull-request comment to ask @all-contributors to add a contributor